 The Registered Organisations Commission (the ROC) is an independent statutory entity that regulates and educates registered organisations in Australia.
-The ROC was established in 2017 to increase financial transparency and accountability in registered organisations.
+The ROC was established in 2017 to increase financial transparency and accountability in registered organisations and consists of:

-The ROC's main role is to help registered organisations follow these requirements by:
+The Commissioner's main function is to help registered organisations follow these requirements by:

 - promoting the efficient management of organisations and high standards of accountability